How the PSR Panel works

 David Brooks is head of finance operations at Sainsbury’s.
 In this role he is involved in the supermarket’s consideration of future payment strategies and emerging technology offerings.
 He also has wide experience of processing retail payments for customers and suppliers in large retail functions.
 He plays a leading role at the British Retail Consortium in shaping the direction of its Payments Action Group agenda.

 David is passionate about promoting innovation and ensuring that fairness, transparency and consumer interests are a priority for the banking industry.

-Chris Dunne is payment services director at VocaLink.
-He is responsible for the core payments infrastructure business including Bacs and Faster Payments, and public and regulatory affairs.
+Chris Dunne is market development director at VocaLink.
+He is responsible for the core payments infrastructure business including Bacs, Faster Payments, the Current Account Switch Service, Paym and Cheque & Credit Clearing.
 Chris joined VocaLink in 2004 and previously was director of customer services and strategy director.
 Prior to VocaLink, Chris spent eight years at Reuters in a number of roles before being appointed as head of strategy for the Treasury services division.

 David is currently Director of Transaction Product Management in the Barclays Corporate Bank, where he has been since 2012.
 He has held a variety of other payments roles for major banks including JP Morgan, leading the JPMorgan programmes for CHAPS and CREST, and the Bank of Tokyo-Mitsubishi.
 David has a broad range of expertise as a user, and now a provider of, sponsorship services in the Indirect Access space.